 “Greater love has no one than this, that someone lay down his life for his friends.”
 (John 15:13)

 Jesus is making clear that friendship is real, but true Christian friendship is bound in blood, not dreams.
 Bonhoeffer picks this up when he writes,

 Because God already has laid the foundation of our community, because God has united us in one body with other Christians in Jesus Christ long before we entered into common life with them, we enter into that life with other Christians, not as those who make demands, but as those who thankfully receive.
 Therefore, will not the very moment of great disillusionment with my brother or sister be incomparably wholesome for me because it so thoroughly teaches me that both of us can never live by our own words and deeds, but only by that one Word and deed that really binds us together, the forgiveness of sins in Jesus Christ?
 The bright day of Christian community dawns wherever the early morning mists of dreamy visions are lifting.

 The good news of the gospel is the compass that navigates Christian friendship.
 It frees us from looking to others for what only Christ can give.
 Yet, it also motivates the love necessary to love others with the love we have first received (1 John 4:19).
 A day is coming when we will no longer feel alone or demand a certain type of friendship but will be in the presence of our True Friend, while also walking in the glorious reality of a home with no envy, no pride, and no sin—just pure Christian community.

-Wes Van Fleet is a pastor at Kaleo Church in El Cajon, California, and the author of the recently released book Father of Lights: Daily Meditations on Scripture for New Dads.
+Wes Van Fleet is a pastor at Kaleo Church in El Cajon, California, and the author of Father of Lights: Daily Meditations on Scripture for New Dads.